-I would personally say that a bare minimum budget for people who wish to live in Thailand should be $700 per month.
-If you have $1,000 per month, then you can already live a very comfortable life and even afford some luxury every now and then.
+I would personally say that a bare minimum budget for solo travelers who wish to live in Thailand should be around $700 per month.
+If you have $1,000 per month, then you can already live a more comfortable life and have less worries.

 It all depends on how much money you have and where you’re coming from.
-If you’re living in the US right now and your monthly budget is $500, then definitely get into the first plane to Thailand!
+If you’re living in the US right now and you only have $500 per month, then definitely get into the first plane to Thailand!

 You’ll get a lot more bang for your buck here.
-And you will surely meet a ton of great people, because Chiang Mai – and most of Thailand – is full of expats, from those spending a few thousand dollars per month to those living on $500.
+And you will surely meet a ton of great people, because Chiang Mai – and most of Thailand – is full of expats, from those spending thousands dollars per month to those living on much less.

 What do you think about this?
 Is this type of frugal living a thing you think you can do?
 Have you experienced life in Thailand and maybe want to share your story?
 Let us know by commenting below!